 The number of people grieving the loss of a family member or loved one is growing as deaths from COVID-19 number over 500,000 in the US.

-It helps to be aware of these factors and be observant about how a loved one is doing during the pandemic to monitor if they’re suffering symptoms of a mood or behavioral disorder.
+It helps to be aware of these factors and be observant about how a loved one is doing during the pandemic to monitor if they’re suffering symptoms of a mood disorder.
 They’re likely to be during this ongoing crisis.

 Minors are experiencing mental health challenges due to the pandemic

-According to the CDC, children’s mental health visits to medical emergency departments (ED) increased between April and October of 2020 by 24% for minors under age 12 and 31% for minors between 12–17.
+According to the CDC, children’s mental health visits to medical emergency departments (ED) increased between April and October 2020 by 24% for minors under age 12 and 31% for minors between 12–17.
 This increase was in comparison to mental health visits to EDs in 2019.

 It’s no wonder that kids are having trouble coping.
-Their childhoods have been interrupted so that they cannot attend school, socialize, or celebrate milestones they’ve looked forward to for years such as homecoming, senior prom, and even graduation.
+Their childhoods have been interrupted so that they cannot attend school, socialise, or celebrate milestones they’ve looked forward to for years such as homecoming, senior prom, and even graduation.

 Their parents may be unemployed, or maybe they’ve lost a family member or another loved one to Covid.
 Some children are even facing homelessness as the pandemic devastates the economy, causing those who can least afford to suffer financial loss the worst damages.